2023 Best Allied Health Services Associate Degree Schools in Maine

 Top Maine Schools for an Associate in Allied Health Services

-Our analysis found University of Maine at Presque Isle to be the best school for allied health and medical assisting services students who want to pursue a associate degree in Maine.
+Our 2023 rankings named University of Maine at Presque Isle the best school in Maine for allied health and medical assisting services students working on their associate degree.
 UMPI is a small public school located in the rural area of Presque Isle.

 While working on their Associate Degree, medical assisting majors at UMPI accumulate an average of around $29,211 in student debt.